RedAngel121/NytePack/README.md

 - [x] Upgraded Terrain Generation and Ore Generation
 - [x] Adapted Ore Generation from all different mods
 - [x] Vein Mining Enchant configs to determine its effects on hunger and durability
+- [ ] I need to hash out Proper Chunk Claiming (FLAN) and how to pay for it with Lightmans Currency
+- [ ] is 5 iron coins enough Starting Cash?
+- [ ] Adjust Mob Cash Drops: deep dive into lightmans to find and lower natural drop count to 1-5 coins per mob
+- [ ] Mechano?
+(Unreleased Mod Still Under Heavy Development / Might need to consider New Age in the meantime)
+- [ ] Change the required items in the More Minecarts mod chunk loader to accept coins instead of "crystal" stuff (not yet possible)
+- [ ] Gateways to Eternity
+  - Add an absolute metric ton of gateways *cause thats going to be fun*
+  - Integration with lightmans for special purchases or Heart Canisters

+# Big Recipe Changers
+- [ ] Add loot tabes from other mods for lightmans to insert coins into
+- [ ] Create Mod Possible Issues - Mechanical Drill makes things too easy, slow down or disable ore drilling?
 - [ ] Immersive Aircraft Recipe Integration with alternative tech mods
 - [ ] Modify SGJ recipes to make building a stargate more difficult and resource intensive
 - [ ] "Ore Factories" will have different ways of processing ore per type: